Skip to main content

 4.00 Credits

-Specifically designed for preparation, compilation, and review practitioners, this course will provide you with a comprehensive review and hands-on application for performing financial statement preparation, compilation, and review engagements.
-You will learn the ins and outs of applying SSARS No. 21, Clarification and Recodification, as well as the additional guidance related to SSARS engagements through the issuance of SSARS Nos.
-22-25 by the ARSC.
-The course will also review recent peer review feedback on SSARS engagements, providing insights on how to successfully apply this guidance.
+Specifically designed for preparation, compilation, and review practitioners, this course provides a comprehensive review and hands-on application for performing financial statement preparation, compilation, and review engagements.
+You will learn the ins and outs of applying SSARS No. 21, Clarification and Recodification, as well as additional guidance related to SSARS engagements through the issuance of SSARS Nos.
+22-27 by the AICPA's Accounting and Review Services Committee (ARSC).
+The course also reviews recent peer review feedback on SSARS engagements, providing insights on how to successfully apply this guidance.
 Not only will this course bring you up to date on SSARSs requirements and guidance, but more importantly, it will provide you with practical examples and illustrations to help you effectively and efficiently perform compilation, preparation, and review engagements.

 Surgent's Reducing a Business Owner Client's Exposure to Social Security and Self-Employment Taxes